 Sydney Metro will revitalise communities, transform places and make Sydney more liveable and connected.
 Not only will this new mass transit system move people more safely and reliably than ever before, it will unlock the potential of Sydney as a growing city – creating new and diverse opportunities to support changing communities.

 This is a once-in-a-generation opportunity for Sydney.
 Arup has worked on integrated over-station developments all over the world but we’ve not seen transport, public realm and commercial melded in this way before.
 It’s really exciting to be a part of such a unique project.
-This is a complex and exciting proposal, and we now look forward to delivering it. ” David Harding Leader - Transport Developments
+This is a complex and exciting proposal, and we now look forward to delivering it. ” David Harding Former NSW and ACT Business Leader

 Joining other leading mass transit development initiatives, the NSW Government has identified stations on the Sydney Metro system which can be better integrated with the areas around them, creating places that will shape the city’s future.